 My Thoughts on the product features and what to choose

 VMware ESXi is a top-rated virtualization platform that provides enhanced performance and usability.
-If your company can manage getting locked into VMware, you may benefit from the increased performance and usability.
-However, Proxmox is a cheaper alternative that also offers comparable features in comparison to VMware.
+If your company can manage getting locked into VMware, you may benefit from increased performance and usability.
+However, Proxmox is a cheaper alternative that offers comparable features compared to VMware.

 Suppose you have more experience or internal resources than money.
 In that case, Proxmox may be a better option for your company because the features and pricing of Proxmox are more attractive than VMware.

-I think in most cases, Vmware Vsphere is the better choice with its enterprise features.
-VMware is a big company, and the software suite is well documented, and you find a vast knowledge base online.
+In most cases, Vmware Vsphere is the better choice with its enterprise features.
+VMware is a big company, the software suite is well documented, and you find a vast knowledge base online.
 ESXi is a very popular virtualization software.
 In addition, Veeam (third-party tools) provides a rich and solid backup infrastructure for Veeam.